vaclav/voicemenu/languages/jetbrains.mps.samples.VoiceMenu/README.md

 * Name – represents the name of the Event.
 * Trigger – phone key (0..9,*,#), pressed on a cell phone, to navigate from one Event to another.
 * Action – place to specify what really happens according to Events name and trigger.
 Name and Action are completely different concepts, though in some cases they might seem similar.
+* Playback - record or text which is played in activity.

 Name and Action are completely different concepts!
 Having said that, in a few cases they might seem similiar.